dipc-cc/hubbard/examples/open/README.md

-In this example we will create the HubbardHamiltonian object of a system with open boundary conditions, and find the self-consistent solution using the mean field Hubbard Hamiltonian.
+In this example we will create the HubbardHamiltonian object of a system with open boundary conditions, and find the self-consistent solution using the mean field hubbard Hamiltonian.

 We will model a perfect system, where we *know* that we should recover a perfect step-like transmission function.
 You can also navigate through